How to Find and Replace text Strings on Linux

 $sed s/exiting_string/new_string/g file_name > new_file_name

-The following outlines explain the parameters of the above syntax.
+The following table explains the parameters of the above syntax.

 Let's take an example.